Things to see in Sulmona

 Poet of love

 The main street is called Corso Ovidio after another native son.
-The Roman poet Ovid, known for his elegiac love poems most notably the Metamorphoses, was born in what he called a freezing cold “geldidus Sulmo” in 43 BC, and although he left town while still a teenager, his name can still be found all over town.
+The Roman poet Ovid, known for his elegiac love poems most notably the Metamorphoses, was born in what he called a freezing cold “geldidus Sulmo” in 43 BC, and although he left town while still a teenager, his name can still be found all over Sulmona.
 The poet himself is frozen for eternity with a thoughtful hand under his chin on a plinth on Piazza XX Settembre.
 If you are in the mood to read love letters or recite elegant Latin verses, this must be the place to do it.

 A remarkable example of Medieval engineering